mbmccormick/mbmccormick.github.io/resume/index.md

 August 2011 - Present

 *   Worked in the Risque Development Group
-*   Developing network infrastructure management software
+*   Developing infrastructure management software for campus network

 **Owner/Operator** at **McCormick Technologes** in Oxford, MI